webcrumbs-community/webcrumbs/admin/README.md

 ## Context in WebCrumbs

-This is the admin panel bundle to be embedded in websites using WebCrumbs.
+This is the **work-in-progress** on the admin panel bundle to be embedded in websites using WebCrumbs.

-It is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+Please star the repository to be notified when we release the first version of WebCrumbs.

 ## Getting Started